Matt115A/NuCSI/README.md

 - Must be paired-end sequencing data (R1 and R2 files)
 - Files should be in `.fastq.gz` format
 - Number of files must be even (paired R1/R2 files)
+- Should contain sequencing data from nuclease-treated samples

 ### Plasmid Reference
 - Must be in FASTA format
 - Should be the circular plasmid reference sequence
 - Will be automatically normalized to uppercase
+- Should be the same plasmid used in the nuclease experiment

 ## Output Structure